firubii/MintWorkshop/README.md

 # MintWorkshop
-A GUI editor for HAL's Mint bytecode found in modern Kirby games and the BoxBoy series
+A GUI editor for HAL's Mint bytecode found in modern Kirby games, the BoxBoy series, and the mobile version of Part-Time UFO

 **For information regarding Mint versions and instructions, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1A_08ytw1oIBhqBzpkxDIU86RwmYAjG4DopogqCQllMo).**